xmatters/xMatters-Labs/README.md

 If you have a script, a snippet, or even a fully-functional, two-way, closed-loop, rock-steady integration to add, submit a Pull Request and we'll review it.
 (At some point in the hopefully very near future, we'll add a template to follow for different types of submissions.
 For now, you can use the format of the existing integrations as a basis for any contributions you'd like to make.)

 For a full list of our current integrations, head over to [xmatters.com/integrations](https://www.xmatters.com/integrations).

+To join the discussion on all things related to xMatters integrations, check out our user forums at https://support.xmatters.com/hc/en-us/community/topics/200330486-Integrations-Q-A